John Messer Barn

-The barn's foundation is dry field stone, and is higher on one end to compensate for the hillslope.
+The barn's foundation is dry-stacked field stone and is higher on one end to compensate for the hill slope.
 The barn interior consists of two pens, each divided into two stalls, with a "drive-through" in the middle.
 While the barn walls are built of wooden boards, the pens are built of hewn logs.
 The barn's hayloft consists of poles set on two-foot centers.